mathieudutour/mathieudutour/README.md

 Hello there :wave:

 I'm Mathieu - a dev working on creating tools to help people work a tiny bit more efficiently.
+I'm working on the [Raycast](https://raycast.com)'s extension ecosystem.
 I previously worked [@Sketch](https://sketch.com) on the developer platform.
-I am now working full time on open source.

 🚀 Some of my main projects:
 - [Kactus](https://github.com/kactus-io/kactus) - a version control tool for designers